emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-bridge-frontend.md

 ## Step 2 Swap ETH for wETH {#step-2-swap-eth-for-weth}

-> - In order to bring your ETH over to Axion you will first need to have it "wrapped".
+> - In order to bring your ETH over to Fermi you will first need to have it "wrapped".
 The easiest way to do this would be to use an token swap application such as Uniswap.
 >
 > - Head on over to [Uniswap](https://uniswap.org/) and select the Use Uniswap option in the upper right hand corner.